AI, Robotics and Work

 20h - 22h: Plenary Session - T206

-The event will take place on HEC campus in Jouy-en-Josas.
-Discussions will be in English.
+The event took place on HEC campus in Jouy-en-Josas.
+Discussions was in English.

 Please find more information on the panels and our guest speakers below.